Inflectra/spira-documentation/docs/About/roadmap.md

 # Development Roadmap

 !!! info "About"
-    This roadmap document outlines the functionality planned for the version 6 platform of SpiraPlan (including SpiraTest and SpiraTeam).
+    This roadmap document outlines the functionality planned for the future releases of the version 6 platform of SpiraPlan (including SpiraTest and SpiraTeam).
 We are responsive to feedback so the contents of each individual release will be subject to change.

+    Releases will also include lower level enhancements and bug fixes.
+We do not provide a public list of open bugs or enhancement requests at this time.

     If you have any feedback or suggestions regarding this roadmap, please email us at support@inflectra.com.

-## Version 6.7 (Fall/Winter 2020)
+## Version 6.7.1 (February 2021)
-- **Baselining enhancements (SpiraTeam and SpiraPlan)**
-- **Enhanced source code management (SpiraTeam and SpiraPlan)**
+- **Improved history tracking (SpiraTeam and SpiraPlan)**: if baselining is enabled, track when the order of test steps, use case steps, and risk mitigations changes.
+- **Save a report directly into the document repository**
+- **Source code refinements**: build on improvements in 6.7 and continue to provide further refinements to the user experience

 ## Planning
+- **Baselining enhancements**: Improved views for seeing changes between baselines, for instance so you can see how a specific test case changed from baseline 1 to baseline 2.
+- **New planning tools and visualizations**: Enhanced planning board, including being able to apply filters, additional ways to group data, and swim lanes.
+- **Improved Requirement document view**
+- **In-app shared notes and documentation**: Users can capture and edit information or notes within a product as either rich text or markdown.
+Potentially, these notes could be transposed into, for example, a list of requirements, to make bulk data entry within the application simpler.
 - **Enhanced program level management (SpiraPlan only)**: Manage risks at the program level.
-Program level planning and roadmapping.
+Increased variety of portfolio and enterprise widgets.
+Program level planning, releases, and roadmapping.

-- **New planning tools and visualizations**: Enhanced planning board, including being able to view by status and component.
-- **Review Center**: A single, central place to view all the areas across the application where your review is needed.
-This will streamline and simplify how know what they need to review and sign off and how that review is carried out.
+## Testing
+- **New testing tools**: Dynamic/smart test sets whose test cases are live updated based on a set of user-controlled criteria.
+- **Enhanced Test Set Management**: Add the ability to run a test set in series, with parts being handed off to multiple people in sequence

+## Developing
+- **Enhanced source code management**: the ability to tie a branch to a sprint or release.
+Code review tools built into the application.

 ## Tracking
+- **Time tracking**: Enhancements to existing timecard and time logging features.
+Add the ability for a named user or role to approve a timecard.
 - **Group users by teams and tracks**: Create different teams and tracks at the system level and assign users to each.
 These can then be used to plan, assign, and track work.
-- **Resource and time tracking**: Enhancements to existing timecard and time logging features.
-New resource planning tools will let you plan activity based on required skills, time, and other metrics.
+- **Resource tracking**: New resource planning tools to let you plan activity based on required skills, time, and other metrics.
 Tagging users or team (e.g. with skills) can help with this.

-- **Financial management and earned value management module**:
-## Testing and Development
+## Reporting
-- **New testing tools**: Risk-based testing analysis and recommendations.
-Dynamic/smart test sets whose test cases are live updated based on a set of user-controlled criteria.
-- **Enhanced source code management**: Improved branch functionality, including the ability to tie a branch to a sprint or release.
-Code review tools built into the application.
+- **Reporting across workspaces**: Add reports that can be run at the program, portfolio, and enterprise level.
+- **Improved reporting templating**: The ability to create a specific using a preset document template, so that the report format can more closely resemble your company style.

-## Notifications and Messaging
+## Cross-cutting
-- **Improved instant messenger**: Better handling of multiple simultaneous chat sessions, including make it easier to start new chats with online users.
-“Is Typing” indicator to know when a colleague is actively chatting with you.
-Users can indicate if they are free/busy, and can choose whether to receive IM’s via email.
-Group chat functionality.
+- **New field types and handling**: Ability to set date-time values on list pages.
+Add new custom property types (for example, dependent dropdowns, releases, hierarchical dropdowns, passwords).
+Increase the number of available custom properties per artifact.
+- **New custom fields in different workspace types**: Add optional custom properties that can be set on a workspace itself - for example, on a product or progrgam.
+- **Cross application tagging**: Tag support to provide a flexible way to connect different artifacts together, including resources.
+Add the ability to use mentions (eg @amycribbins) to reference a user or artifact in descriptions and comments.
 - **More control and visibility of notifications**: Notifications can be triggered by changes to releases, and by changes to an artifact’s custom properties.
 Notifications can be flagged to a user and viewed by them from inside the application.

-## Quality of Life
 - **Improved ‘first-time’ experience**: When the main administrator first logs in, a new welcome screen will guide them in setting up the application or to get help doing so.
-- **Improved reporting templating**: The ability to create a specific using a preset document template, so that the report format can more closely resemble your company style.
-- **Simplified integration with third party tools**: New in-app wizards to make integration with or migrating from tools like JIRA and TFS quicker, and easier.
+- **Simplified integration with third party tools**: clearer integration guidance in-app to make syncing with tools like JIRA and ADO quicker and easier.
-- **New field types and handling**: Ability to set date-time values on list pages.
-Add hierarchical dropdown custom property type.
-- **Collect free form ideas**: Users can jot down simple free form notes or ideas.
-Plain text notes can be created in a product as well, which can be edited on and updated from within the application.
-Potentially these notes could be transposed into, for example, a list of requirements, to make bulk data entry within the application simpler.
+- **Review Center**: A single, central place to view all the areas across the application where your review is needed.
+This will streamline and simplify how know what they need to review and sign off and how that review is carried out.
+- **Improved extensibility**: Support for webhooks, increased API scope, potentially the ability for users to provide in-app UI changes to meet specific types of use case.